Jordnos/CourseScraper/README.md

 ## Motivation

-Course scheduling can be complex and stressful.
-Adapting this into a CSP, we can 'solve' and simplify this process.
+Course scheduling can be complex and stressful - I want to create a [course scheduler](https://github.com/Jordnos/coursescheduler) that can simplify this process.

 The first step is to get information on all the courses.
 The goal of this program is to get the needed information, so I can use it for the course scheduler, while also learning python.
 I did this referencing